A Particle-in-Cell Simulation Framework for Thomson Scattering Analysis in Inertial Confinement Fusion: SUPER-THERMAL THOMSON SCATTERING VIA PIC SIMULATION

-The SCTS under matching conditions has been presented in the previous sections.
-When measuring driven plasma waves using SCTS, the scattering geometry should be carefully designed to satisfy the matching condition.
-However, plasma conditions and the resulting driven plasma waves are often difficult to predict, and the matching conditions may not always be fulfilled in experiments.
-To investigate a representative scenario relevant to ICF plasmas, where Thomson scattering is employed to diagnose laser-beat–driven ion waves, we perform a PIC simulation to examine this process under a mismatched condition.
-In the simulation shown in Fig. \ref{fig:stsDevi}(a), two drive beams with intensity of $10^{14}W/cm^2$ and frequency of $\omega_0$ is used to generate density perturbations through beating.
-A probe beam, with a frequency $\omega_s=\frac{4}{3}\omega_0$ and intensity of $10^{13}W/cm^{2}$, is launched from the lower boundary at $40.5^\circ$ clockwise from the y-axis, passing through the region where drive beams overlap.
-The scattered light is collected along y-axis at scattering angle $\theta_s=40.5^\circ$.
-The driven density perturbation has a wave vector $\vec{k}_{beat}$ that slightly differs from the matched wave vector corresponding to the measured scattering angle, $\vec{k}_{match}$.
-The deviation is quantified as $\vec{k}_{beat} - \vec{k}_{match} = 0.08\,\vec{k}_s$.
-The corresponding density perturbation distribution displayed in Fig. \ref{fig:stsDevi}(b) shows no signal at the matched position.
-However, in the scattering spectrum shown in Fig. \ref{fig:stsDevi}(c), a super-thermal Thomson scattering signal with an amplitude significantly higher than thermal TS signal is observed.
+The corresponding density perturbation distribution displayed in Fig.~\ref{fig:stsDevi}(b) shows no signal at the matched position.
+However, in the scattering spectrum shown in Fig.~\ref{fig:stsDevi}(c), a SCTS signal with an amplitude significantly higher than thermal TS signal is observed.
+The wave vector broadening at finite beam waist is analyzed in Appendix~\ref{appn:kbroad}, and this broadening does not fully account for the observed signal.
 This result indicates that the observable scattered light reflects not only the amplitude of the matched mode but also contributions from surrounding unmatched modes.
 This introduces additional challenges in interpreting SCTS signals from driven ion waves.

+The occurrence of SCTS from density perturbation modes that do not satisfy the conventional wave-vector matching conditions [Eq.~(\ref{eq:match})] appears to contradict the standard theory of Thomson scattering, which requires strict frequency and wave-vector matching between the probe beam, the scattered light and the density perturbation.
+To resolve this puzzle, we must return to the fundamental principle of electromagnetic (EM) wave emission from oscillating electrons.
+Irrespective of whether the matching conditions are met, the total emitted EM field should always be a coherent superposition of the waves radiated by all oscillating currents induced by the electron motion.
+Consequently, an analysis of the radiation produced by this current distribution is essential to uncover the underlying physics of SCTS from unmatched modes.